2018 Staff International Experience Fund - Information session, April 11th, 12 - 1pm, EC5 1111

 While the value of the award (up to $7,000) will be transferred to an account in your home unit, a summary will need to be provided (itemized) of what you spent the money on.
 (See the University’s travel policy and the summary below regarding allowable expenses.)

-All requirements must be fulfilled within six months of returning to campus (unless mutually agreed otherwise).
+All requirements must be fulfilled within three months of returning to campus (unless mutually agreed otherwise).

 Summary of important dates

-April 21, 2017 – deadline to submit queries about Waterloo’s partnership(s)
+April 20, 2018 – deadline to submit queries about the University of Waterloo’s partnership(s)